 ❉DID YOU MAKE THIS RECIPE?
 DON’T FORGET TO GIVE IT A STAR RATING AND COMMENT BELOW!❉

 Below is my original post (12/16) about the inspiration for these Easy Caramel Marshmallow Treats – my Mom, who makes crazy seem easy at Christmas-time.

 If you’ve read my post on Mom’s Easy Microwave Caramel Corn, you know I have a problem with overreaching at Christmastime.
 Upon further reflection, all my craziness can be blamed on my Mom.

 Filled cookies tins were stacked on the dining room floor for us to eat with abandon around the holidays.
 At all points of the day you could hear one of us opening and closing the stacks of tins to find the kind of cookie we wanted.
-Finally, my younger sister and I grew sick of all the time wasted opening tins, and decided to label them on the lid.
-Genius, I know, but Mom couldn’t break from the cookie factory to ever take initiative with this task.

 “MISSI!!
 COME MAKE THE TURTLES!”

 “JENNY!
 I HAVE ALL THESE OREOS YOU HAVE TO DIP!”

 “PUT THESE COOKIES AWAY!
 I NEED ANOTHER COOKIE SHEET!”

 “WHEN ARE YOU GUYS GOING TO DECORATE THESE COOKIES!”

 Even though Dad couldn’t make a cookie to save his life, he wasn’t spared either.
 Dad was in charge of running back and forth to the store when we ran out of butter, eggs, chocolate, and powdered sugar.